Montipora Coral Care – A Complete Guide

 Plating

 Plating Montipora is probably the most popular variety of this particular coral species and definitely one of the easiest to recognize.
-Most specimens of plating Montipora coral belong to Montipora capricornis, though true identification can be difficult.
+Most specimens of plating Montipora coral belong to Montipora capricornis, though true identification is difficult.

 These corals are aptly named after their mostly horizontal circular growth.
 Plating Montipora corals have a rough texture with polyps that do not extend very far.
 These corals will continue to expand outwards as far as they can, but will eventually start to plate upwards as well.